Reliable Time Prediction in the Markov Stochastic Block Model

-Large random graphs have been very popular in the last decade since they are powerful tools to model complex phenomena like interactions on social networks \cite{TYS11} or the spread of a disease \cite{ahmad2017effects}.
-In practical cases, detecting communities of well connected nodes in a graph is a major issue, motivating the study of the Stochastic Block Model (SBM).
-In this model, each node belongs to a particular community and edges are sampled independently according to a probability depending of the communities of the nodes.
-Aiming at progressively bridging the gap between models and reality, time evolving SBMs have been recently introduced.
+Among all the above mentioned link prediction techniques, only a small fraction of them discuss the reliability of the proposed algorithms in the presence of spurious links or when information is missing.
+Some works have investigated the reliability of link prediction for temporal networks using Bayesian approaches (cf.~\cite{Guimer2009,feng2012link}), but this question remains so far understudied.

+In this paper, we propose a reliable link prediction method in a new growth model for community-based networks which is a dynamic extension of the standard SBM.

+{\bf Dynamic community-based networks.} Several time evolving SBMs have been recently introduced.
 In \cite{MM15}, a Stochastic Block Temporal Model is considered where the temporal evolution is modeled through a discrete hidden Markov chain on the nodes membership and where the connection probabilities also evolve through time.
 In \cite{PZ17}, connection probabilities between nodes are functions of time, considering a maximum number of nodes that can switch their communities between two consecutive time steps.
 Following the work of \cite{KBN11}, \cite{LR15} study the Degree Corrected Stochastic Block Model where the degree of the nodes can vary within the same community.
 They show that for the relatively sparse case (i.e. when the maximum expected node degree is of order $\log(n)$ or higher), the proportion of misclassified nodes tends to~$0$ with a probability that goes to $1$ when the number of nodes $n$ increases using spectral clustering.